Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 It is an assembled piece of art that is visually appealing.

-A collage is made from bits of magazine, papers, paints, newspapers, ribbons, photographs, and scraps of other artworks.
+A collage is made from bits of magazines, papers, paints, newspapers, ribbons, photographs, and scraps of other artworks.

 For making a collage painting, you have to stick the bits of materials together on a flat surface to make a complete artwork.

-Digital painting is the modern type of painting technique that uses technology to create impressive art.
+Digital painting unlike traditional is a modern type of painting technique that uses technology to create impressive art.

 The whole artwork is made digitally as opposed to the traditional approach of painting.